M-Sc-Research/Machine_Learning/README.md

 <br>

-first talk about what it means to convert the problem into a representation that a computer can deal with.
+first, talk about what it means to convert the problem into a representation that a computer can deal with.
 This involves two things.
 You need to convert each input object, which we often call a sample, into a set of features that describe the object.
-Second, we need to pick a learning model, typically the type of classifier that you want the system to learn.
+Second, we need to pick a learning model, typically the type of classifier that we want the system to learn.